-- Maximum 32 alphanumeric characters, plus hyphen (-) and underscore () - All lowercase - Cannot start with hyphen (-); cannot be all numbers; cannot include at sign (@) or slash (/)
+- Maximum 32 alphanumeric characters, plus hyphen (-) and underscore ( ) - All lowercase - Cannot start with hyphen (-); cannot be all numbers; cannot include a sign (@) or slash (/)

-Alternatively, you can predefine users in the external authentication object (see Step Step 12, on page 14).
-To use the same RADIUS server for the Firepower Threat Defense and FMC while using the Service-Type attribute method for the Firepower Threat Defense, create two external authentication objects that identify the same RADIUS server: one object includes the predefined CLI Access Filter users (for use with the FMC), and the other object leaves the CLI Access Filter empty (for use with Firepower Threat Defenses).
+Alternatively, you can predefine users in the external authentication object (see, Step 12, on page 14).
+To use the same RADIUS server for the threat defense and management center while using the Service-Type attribute method for the threat defense, create two external authentication objects that identify the same RADIUS server: one object includes the predefined CLI Access Filter users (for use with the management center), and the other object leaves the CLI Access Filter empty (for use with threat defenses).

-- Step 2 In FMC, choose System > Users. - Step 3 Click External Authentication. - Step 4 Click Add External Authentication Object. - Step 5 Set the Authentication Method to RADIUS. - Step 6 Enter a Name and optional Description. - Step 7 For the Primary Server, enter a Host Name/IP Address.
+- Step 2 In the management center, choose System ( $\heartsuit$ ) > Users. - Step 3 Click External Authentication. - Step 4 Click (T)Add External Authentication Object. - Step 5 Set the Authentication Method to RADIUS. - Step 6 Enter a Name and optional Description. - Step 7 For the Primary Server, enter a Host Name/IP Address.